Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Discussion

 \subsection{Characterizing the topography of the surface described by the model-data fit}

 Our work significantly adds to the literature on sensitivity analysis \cite{Marino2008,Saltelli2008}, which in the context of models fitted to data largely focuses on ``locally'' investigating the curvature of the surface described by the likelihood function \cite{White2016,Brown2003,Gutenkunst2007,Transtrum2011,Mannakee2016}, around the best-fit parameter values (MLE).
-Thus, a key contribution of our Bayesian approach to analyzing sloppiness is that it accounts for changes in the curvature of this surface ``globally'' upon considering potentially plausible model parameter sets at a finite distance away from the best-fit parameter values \cite{Girolami2008,Lawson2018,Drovandi2016}.
-In addition to this, our implementation of Bayesian inference advances upon earlier such implementations for analyzing model sloppiness \cite{Brown2003,Brown2004}.
-In these earlier works, a type of Markov Chain Monte Carlo (MCMC) algorithm, with uninformative priors and started at the set of best-fit parameter values (MLE), was used to characterize the likelihood surface in the vicinity of the pre-identified MLE \cite{Gutenkunst2007b,Mannakee2016}.
-However, we have shown here that different MLEs can lead to completely different locations on the surface describing the likelihood function~(Figs.~\ref{fig:key12-network} and~S7), which can mislead inference of the stiff eigenparameters~(Table~\ref{tb:eigenparameters network model}).
-Instead, Bayesian inference as implemented here does not require a set of best-fit parameter values to characterize the surface that describes the quality of the model-data fit, with the added value that our Bayesian sensitivity matrices acknowledge any effect of prior information on the most plausible region in parameter space~(Figs.~\ref{fig:M-M_marginals}, \ref{fig:eig_network_marginals} and~\ref{fig:Beeler--Reuter Eig}).
+Thus, a key contribution of the Bayesian approach to analyzing sloppiness is that it accounts for changes in the curvature of this surface ``globally'' upon considering potentially plausible model parameter sets at a finite distance away from the best-fit parameter values \cite{Girolami2008,Lawson2018,Drovandi2016}.
+Additionally, our implementation of Bayesian inference advances upon earlier such implementations for analyzing model sloppiness \cite{Brown2003,Brown2004}.
+In these earlier works, a type of Markov Chain Monte Carlo (MCMC) algorithm, with uninformative priors and started at the set of best-fit parameter values (MLE), was used to characterize the likelihood surface in the vicinity of the pre-identified MLE \cite{Gutenkunst2007,Mannakee2016}.
+However, we have shown here that different MLEs can lead to completely different locations on the surface describing the likelihood function~(Figs.~\ref{fig:key12-network} and~S7), which can mislead inference of stiff eigenparameters~(Table~\ref{tb:eigenparameters network model}). \hltext{More so, for systems in which the topography of the model-data fit function is very rugged, local optima can misguide the optimization algorithm \cite{Mannakee2016,Brown2004,Transtrum2011}, for example as illustrated by Fern{\'{a}}ndez~Slezak~et~al.~\cite{FernandezSlezak2010} in fitting a model of avascular tumor growth to noisy data using different optimization algorithms.
+As such, convergence issues become the bottleneck for the identification of stiff eigenparameters via standard approaches to analyzing sloppiness.} Instead, Bayesian inference as implemented here does \hltext{not rely upon a single set of best-fit parameter values to characterize the surface describing the quality of the model-data fit (see Methods).
+Rather, all posterior samples contribute to the description of the surface topology.
+This stochastic exploration of the posterior distribution can reduce the risk of convergence to a local optimum \cite{Luengo2020,Doucet2000}}, with the added value that the Bayesian sensitivity matrices also acknowledge any effect of prior beliefs on the most plausible region in parameter space~(Figs.~\ref{fig:M-M_marginals}, \ref{fig:eig_network_marginals} and~\ref{fig:Beeler--Reuter Eig}).